Ellen White Investigation

 2. The Testimony of Jesus

-Clearly it was John's testimony about Jesus that resulted in his being imprisoned.
+It was John's testimony about Jesus that resulted in his being imprisoned.
 Notice something else: John had the "Testimony of Jesus" when he was on Patmos.
 That was somewhere between 65 AD and 100 AD.
-So, the "Testimony of Jesus" being the "Spirit of Prophecy" manifested in the ministry of John, over 1,700 years before the birth of Ellen Harmon.
-Look at Revelation 6:9:
+So, the "Testimony of Jesus"—the "Spirit of Prophecy"—manifested in the ministry of John over 1,700 years before the birth of Ellen Harmon.

 And when he had opened the fifth seal, I saw under the altar the souls of them that were slain for the word of God, and for the testimony [marturia] which they held.